 Wild Animal Suffering

 The issue of wild animal suffering has been included as one of our cause areas, however, because we believe that it has a unique relationship with antinatalism.
-If humans were to cease bringing sentient beings into existence then the voluntary extinction of humans and the extinction of domesticated animals would be very likely to result as a matter of consequence.
+If humans were to cease bringing sentient beings into existence, the voluntary extinction of humans and the extinction of domesticated animals would be very likely to result as a matter of consequence.
 This would leave the suffering of wild animals unmitigated and the inclusion of this issue as a cause area is a recognition of this fact.
-We believe that, whilst this issue does not fall within the scope of antinatalism, it is nonetheless important for antinatalists to consider for when they decide how they want to do good.
+We believe that, whilst this issue does not fall within the scope of antinatalism, it is nonetheless important for antinatalists to consider when they decide how they want to do good.

 • Wild Animal Initiative